Should You Buy A Home While On Active DutyUpdated: November 7, 2022

 Additionally, renting the property gives you more options when it is time to move, but again, assess how much you would need to rent the property for and compare that with the average costs in your local market.
 Renting can also bring the added benefit of earning you additional monthly income.

 To increase the probability of being able to rent or sell the property, you can purchase a home within a reasonable commute from the nearest military base.

 Determine Your Long-Term Priorities

-Homebuying is a complex and carefully-planned process for any family.
+Homebuying is a complex and carefully planned process for any family.
 Leverage your network and talk to other military families you know who purchased a home on active duty to find out what they did right and what they would do differently.
-Though there is no right answer and no cookie-cutter approach, buying a home can bring independence, pride, and a stability that you wouldn’t expect to have while on active duty.

 Kristen Baker-Geczy is a communications specialist, active duty military spouse, and former MWR marketing coordinator.
 She was also deployed to Southwest Asia as an Air Force contractor.